 Immediately following the Great East Japan Earthquake, JEN opened an office in Ishinomaki City, Miyagi Prefecture.
-JEN has since provided assistance to the victims of the earthquake, starting with soup kitchens in evacuation centers and clearing houses of debris, then expanding its activities to distribution of goods to people who moved into temporary housings, mental health care for traumatized locals, and revitalization of communities that were on the verge of collapsing after the disaster.
-(Activities until October 2015 are introduced here.)
+JEN has since provided assistance to the victims of the earthquake, starting with soup kitchens in evacuation centres and clearing houses of debris.
+Then expanding its activities to the distribution of goods to people who moved into temporary housing, providing psychosocial support, and revitalizating those communities that were on the verge of collapsing after the disaster.
+(Activities until October 2015 are described here.)

 (1) Joint project planning with partner organizations

-(3) Building capacities of partner organizations by providing customized trainings and supporting networking
+(3) Building capacities of the partner organizations by providing training and supporting advocacy

-A regional population includes people of both genders and all ages, from small children to elderly citizens.
-There is also a great diversity in terms of disabilities, diseases, and native languages.
+A regional population includes all types of people; from small children to older citizens, people with differing disabilities, illnesses, and native languages.
 Involving diverse participants in disaster risk reduction, to make them well prepared for emergencies is the way to build a resilient community.

 Following the Great East Japan Earthquake, the Gender Equality Center in Tohoku took the initiative to run training sessions on gender equality and disaster.
 Participants included staff of municipalities and fire departments, as well as local community leaders.
 As a result of the initiative, understanding of the importance of both genders taking equal roles in disaster risk reduction has been gradually increasing.
 To accelerate this and for gender-equal perspectives to take root in the region, the Training Center for Gender & Disaster Risk Reduction (GDRR), has been using its vast know how and experience to educate local organizations and individuals.
 JEN partners with GDRR and supports its activities.